yesmarket/blog/source/_posts/migrating-team-projects-to-different-collections-in-TFS-using-git-and-git-tf.md

 - checking everything in using git-tf
 - setting up long running branches and folder structure for gitflow using native TFS commands and git-tf

-I scripted everything into a PowerShell module called TfsMigrationExtensions, which is on GitHub.
+I scripted everything into a PowerShell module called [TfsMigrationExtensions](https://github.com/yesmarket/TfsMigrationExtensions).
 I used commands from this module as follows on a per team-project basis:

     $ Initialize-TeamProject -collection $destinationcollection -teamprojectname $destinationname -workspace $workspacename
     $ Copy-TeamProject -sourcecollection $sourcecollection -sourcename $sourcename -sourcebranch $sourcebranch -destinationcollection $destinationcollection -destinationname $destinationname -usermappath $usermappath